AI4WORK-Project/sliding-work-sharing/README.md

 For each required transport of a harvest box, the SWS management decides in how far a human (either worker or supervisor) should be involved in the decision if this transport should be done by the drone or by the worker.
 This decision depends on:

-- the current waiting time for the drone (waiting time is in minutes)
+- the current waiting time for the drone
-- the fatigue level of the worker (fatigue level is in percentage)
+- the fatigue level of the worker
-- the distance from the current location of the box to the central collection point (distance in the meters)
+- the distance from the current location of the box to the central collection point

 #### Example rules